 - Metal Dye-Sublimation: Dye-sublimation metal prints are created on thin sheets of aluminum that have had a fine art photography print “baked into the metal” through a high-pressure thermal transfer process.
 This is the most durable type of substrate and print finish which makes metal prints suitable for high-traffic areas such as hotel lobbies and medical offices.
 This is the most common type of nature photography art print available today.

-- Acrylic Face Mount: Numerous fine art photography labs have proprietary processes for creating a fine art print then dry mounting it flush against plexiglass acrylic or museum-quality “glass” such as TruView acrylic.
+- Acrylic Face Mount: Numerous fine art photography labs have proprietary processes for creating a fine art print then dry mounting it flush against plexiglass acrylic or museum-quality “glass” such as TruLife® Acrylic.
 This is a luxury fine art printmaking technique that is ideal for colorful fine art nature photos.
-I’ve seen acrylic face mounted prints at various galleries and personally feel that Lumachrome HD acrylic prints are the most eye-catching.
-Fujiflex prints are another common type of acrylic face mounted print.
+FujiFlex and Lumachrome prints are the most popular acrylic face mounts.

 - Art Fairs: Many cities have annual or semi-annual arts and crafts fairs where artists including photographers set up a booth to sell their art.
 I’ve been to many and to be honest, the quality of nature photography is almost always mediocre and cliched at best.
 Try going to one that has multiple photographers and you’re likely to see very similar nature scenics from all of them.

 - Photography Galleries: More expensive than most art fair artwork, photography galleries usually have a higher-quality presentation with framing and lighting.
-The drawbacks are the nature photography is not necessarily much different from what you would see at an art fair and the price is much higher due to the overhead costs of maintaining a physically gallery space.
+The drawbacks are that the artwork is not necessarily much different from what you would see at an art fair and the price is much higher due to the overhead costs of maintaining a physically gallery space.

-- Mass-Produced Online eCommerce Sites: The cheapest sources to buy nature photography art, there are numerous sites like Fine Art America, Art.com and Wayfair that sell mass-produced artwork for cheap prices.
+- Online eCommerce Sites: The cheapest sources to buy nature photography art, there are numerous sites that sell mass-produced artwork for cheap prices.
 Quality is often sacrificed to meet profit margin targets and artwork can be produced without having been seen by a single person during the process.
 If you want cheap decor then by all means shop at these websites.
 Photographers have little say in how the work is produced as these companies are large corporate entities.
 To show you how cheap these prints are, I've priced out some large prints on each marketplace below: